seattle-javascript-401d7/rest_api/carrie-short/README.md

 npm test

 ```
 You need to use mongod to run this application.
-Please refer to documentation for installation and use [https://docs.mongodb.org/manual/reference/program/mongod/](mongod documentation)
+Please refer to documentation for installation and use [mongod documentation](https://docs.mongodb.org/manual/reference/program/mongod/)

 ```
 mongod --dbpath=./db